KarlGW/azcfg/README.md

 ```

 The constructor function `NewParser` supports the same options as the module level `Parse` function.
-For supported options see `Options` struct or list of function options in the [Options](#options) section.
+For supported options see [`Options`](https://pkg.go.dev/github.com/KarlGW/azcfg#Options) struct or list of function options in the [Options](#options) section.

+### App Configuration setting labels

+Settings in App Configuration can have labels associated with them.
+To target a specific label (applies to all settings) either:

+- Set the label to the environment variable `AZCFG_APPCONFIGURATION_LABEL`.
+- Use the option function `WithLabel`.

 ### Authentication

-The module supports several ways of authenticating to Azure and get secrets from the target Key Vault.
+The module supports several ways of authenticating to Azure and get secrets from the target Key Vault and settings from the target App Configuration.

 1. Built-in credentials that supports Service Principal (Client Credentials with secret) and managed identity (system and user assigned)
 2. Credentials from [`azidentity`](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/azidentity) with the submodule [`authopts`](./authopts/)